 A: A complaint?
 Surely not!
 OK, if you want to contact us the quickest way is by email to email@example.com

 We really, Really, REALLY hope you LOVE our products as much as we love making and sharing them with you.
 Come and say hi if you see us out and about!

 A: The 1980’s had some very poncy food, the ponciest of which was Nouvelle Cuisine.
 Horrendously expensive teeny tiny portions of food hell that would hardly feed a ferret and normally needed a quick stop at the chippy on the way home, all served under the keen gaze of a snooty head waiter.
 Who would have thought things could get any poncier?
 But they have.

 Steaks served on chopping boards, chips served in running shoes or tiny shopping trolleys, balsamic artwork or Jools’ pet hate – foam AND Jenga chips thrice cooked.
 Anyway, food has become very poncy and it seems to be more about the artistic ability of the chef or a culinary competition around who can get away with serving their food on the most outrageous or bizzare platform.
-Bring anything to the table ‘deconstructed’ and be prepared to be wearing it.
+Bring anything to the table ‘deconstructed’ and you’d better be prepared to be wearing it back to the kitchen.
 Sea Bass served on a china otter that someone found at a car boot sale – not on your nellie, thank you.